 Example: wheelbarrow.
 The axle of the wheel acts as the fulcrum, the handles are the force arm, and the load is carried between the two in the bucket part of the wheel barrow.

 Other second class levers include: a pair of nutcrackers, and a bottle opener.

-a person using a broom, a hockey stick, a tennis racket, a spade, or a shovel.
+Examples of third class levers are: a fishing pole, a pair of tweezers, an arm lifting a weight, a pair of calipers, a person using a broom, a hockey stick, a tennis racket, a spade, or a shovel.

 Wheel And Axle